kotori-y/Scopy/docs/user_guide.rst

 Framework Visualizer
 ~~~~~~~~~~~~~~~~~~~~~~
-The function `mcloud.ShowMcloud` can help the evaluation of database diversity and structure characteristics.
+The function `ScoVisualize.mcloud.ShowMcloud` can help the evaluation of database diversity and structure characteristics.
 The frequency of specific scaffold is indicated by the size of the respective structural image.
 With the application of cloud gram, users can easily explore the top-ranked scaffolds and the whole chemical space of the screening database.

 .. note::
 	This module should run under a Java environment and the script retrived from `Peter Ertl`_